Love?: Commercial performance

-Love? debuted at number five on the US Billboard 200 chart, selling 83,000 copies in its first week.
+Love? debuted at number five on the US Billboard 200 chart, selling 83,100 copies in its first week.
 In its second week, the album dropped to number nine, selling 33,000 copies.
 In its third week, the album dropped to number 18, selling 18,000 copies.
 In the fourth week, the album slipped only one slot to number 19 with 16,000 copies.
 The following week, it fell to number 38, selling 12,000 copies.
 In its first month of sales, Love? sold 138,400 copies.
 As of July 2020, Love? had sold 353,000 copies in the US.

 Elsewhere, Love? performed decently.
 The album debuted at number 11 on the Australian ARIA Albums Chart, becoming her highest debut since 2005's Rebirth, which peaked at number 10.
 Later, the album jumped to number nine, becoming her highest peaking album on the Australian charts since 2001's J.Lo.
 The album spent eight weeks on the charts, her longest since 2002's This Is Me...
 Then.
 In New Zealand, the album debuted at number 19, becoming her best debut since her 2002's remix compilation J to tha L–O!
 The Remixes.
 In its third week, the album peaked at number 12, her highest since J to tha L-O!, which peaked at number three.

-In Europe, the album performed moderately well.
-In Switzerland, the album peaked at number one, becoming her fourth album to do so.
+In some Europeans nations, the album performed moderately well.
+In Switzerland, the album performed very well and peaked at number one, becoming her fourth album to do so.
 It was later certified gold for selling more than 15,000 copies.
 In Spain, the album peaked at number three, becoming her best since 2007's Como Ama una Mujer.
 In France, the album debuted and peaked at number seven, becoming her best effort on the French charts since Rebirth, remaining for 24 weeks on the charts, her longest since This Is Me...
-Then.
+Then and her fourth album to reaching the top ten.
 In the United Kingdom, Love? debuted and peaked at number six, her best album on the UK charts since J to tha L–O!.
 In July 2013, the album was certified gold in the country for completing shipments of 100,000 units.